openssl/openssl/README-FIPS.md

 Installing the FIPS provider
 ============================

-You can build the OpenSSL source code and the FIPS provider by doing the following if you only use the FIPS validated source code.
-If you want to use a validated FIPS module with the latest release see the next section.
+You can build the OpenSSL source code with a validated FIPS provider by doing the following if you only use the FIPS validated source code.
+If you want to use a validated FIPS provider with the latest release see the next section.

 The following is only a guide.
 Please read the Security Policy for up to date installation instructions.